-Siberian pines generally enjoyed as they are.
-Additionally, they can also eaten roasted, salted or sweetened.
+Siberian pines are generally enjoyed as they are.
+Additionally, they can also be eaten roasted, salted, or sweetened.

-They also used in granolas, biscuits, cookies, chocolates and crunchy energy bar preparations.
+They are also used in granolas, biscuits, cookies, chocolates, and crunchy energy bar preparations.

 The nuts also used in salads; especially sprinkled over fruit/vegetable salads.

-They feature frequently in meat, fish, and vegetable dishes.
+They frequently feature in meat, fish (halibut with a pine nut crust), and vegetable dishes.

-Pine nut oil is used in salad dressing and in cooking.
+Pine nut oil is used in salad dressing and cooking.

-There are several reported cases of altered taste perception (cacogeusia or pine mouth) following to pine nut consumption.
-It appears few days after eating the nuts and may persists for up to a week.
-However, Pine mouth is self-limited condition and resolves on its own without any sequel.
+There are several reported cases of altered taste perception (cacogeusia or pine mouth) following pine nut consumption.
+It appears a few days after eating the nuts and may persist for up to a week.
+However, the Pine mouth is a self-limited condition and resolves on its own without any sequel.

 Pine nut allergy may occur in some sensitive individuals.
-The reaction symptoms may range from simple skin itching (hives) to severe form of anaphylactic manifestations, including breathing difficulty, pain abdomen, vomiting and diarrhea.
-Cross-reactions may also occur with some other nuts and fruits, especially of Anacardiaceae family members such as mango, cashew nuts, pistachio... etc. Persons with known allergic reactions to these nuts may therefore need to observe caution while eating them.
+The reaction symptoms may range from simple skin itching (hives) to severe forms of anaphylactic manifestations, including breathing difficulty, pain abdomen, vomiting, and diarrhea.
+Cross-reactions may also occur with some other nuts and fruits, especially of Anacardiaceae family members such as mango, cashew nuts, pistachio, etc. Persons with known allergic reactions to these nuts may, therefore, need to observe caution while eating them.
 (Medical disclaimer).